 Valneva to start clinical trials of COVID-19 vaccine candidate in UK

-LONDON, Dec 16 (Reuters) - French pharmaceutical firm Valneva VLS.PA will start the first clinical trials of its COVID-19 vaccine candidate at four sites in England, Britain's business ministry said on Wednesday.
+LONDON, Dec 16 (Reuters) - French pharmaceutical firm Valneva VLS.PA will start the first clinical trials of its COVID-19 vaccine candidate at four sites in England, saying it would have an important role to play in complementing the frontrunning shots.

 The Phase I and Phase II trials involve 150 volunteers in Bristol, Birmingham, Southampton and Newcastle, and will be designed to show whether the vaccine is safe and produces an immune response.